APBaluchon/dofus_api/readme.md

 Once you're done using the app, you can run `docker compose down` to stop the docker container running the Mongo database.

+# How to use the app

+Once you're on the swagger, you can get data from several categories of the Dofus game, which you can filter (all the filters available are listed in the swagger).

+Let's say you're looking for a monster which drops some "Viande Goûtue", go on [http://0.0.0.0:8000/monstres/?drops=Viande%20Go%C3%BBtue](http://0.0.0.0:8000/monstres/?drops=Viande%20Go%C3%BBtue) to know what monster to farm to get your meat.

+Now you're someone busy and you don't have time to go far away for your meat, you can also add a filter on the area to know where to find some tasteful meat in your area: [http://0.0.0.0:8000/monstres/?drops=Viande%20Go%C3%BBtue&zone=Temple%20de%20Kerubim](http://0.0.0.0:8000/monstres/?drops=Viande%20Go%C3%BBtue&zone=Temple%20de%20Kerubim)

 # Roadmap

 - [x] Ressources